Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 _**Figure 6.44**.
 Maps representing the buildings and public transport stops which we use to find the closest stop for each building._

 As mentioned earlier, finding the nearest geometries between two GeoDataFrames (here building and stop points) can be done easily using the `.sjoin_nearest()` method in geopandas.
 As the name implies, this method is actually designed to merge data between GeoDataFrames in a similar manner as with regular `.sjoin()` method that we saw earlier in Chapter 6.7.
 However, in this case the method is actually searching for the closest geometries instead of relying on spatial predicates, such as *within*.
 The `sjoin_nearest()` can be used for different geometry types, so the input geometries do not necessarily need to be Point objects as in our example.
-Under the hood, the method uses an {term}`R-tree` {term}`spatial index` called `STRTree` ({cite}`leutenegger_1997`) implemented in the `shapely` library to make the nearest neighbor queries very efficient (you can read more about spatial indices in Appendices).
+Under the hood, the method uses a {term}`spatial index` called `STRTree` ({cite}`leutenegger_1997`) which is an efficient implementation of {term}`R-tree` dynamic index structure for spatial searching ({cite}`guttman_1984`).
+The STRTree is implemented in the `shapely` library making the nearest neighbor queries very efficient.
+You can read more about spatial indices in Appendices section of the book.
 For the method to work properly, it is recommended to ensure that the both GeoDataFrames are having the same coordinate reference system (CRS), and preferably having a projected (metric) CRS because that ensures that the reported distances are meaningful (in meters) and correct.
 Hence, let's start by reprojecting our latitude and longitude values into a metric system using the national EUREF-FIN coordinate reference system (EPSG code 3067) for Finland:

 ```python
 stops = stops.to_crs(epsg=3067)